ethack/tht/docs/content/filter/filter.md

     -o|--or       at least one search term is required to appear in a line (as opposed to all terms matching)

     Search terms will match on word boundaries by default.
-    -s|--starts-with  anchor search term to beginning of field (e.g. 192.168) -e|--ends-with    anchor search term to end of field (e.g. google.com) -r|--regex        signifies that [search_term(s)] should be treated as regexes
+    -s|--starts-with   anchor search term to beginning of field (e.g. 192.168) -e|--ends-with     anchor search term to end of field (e.g. google.com) -r|--regex         signifies that [search_term(s)] should be treated as regexes -v|--invert-match  will invert the matching
     -n|--dry-run       print out the final search command rather than execute it

+    You can specify search terms in other ways as well.
+    -f|--file <patternfile.txt>   file containing newline separated search terms -p|--preset <preset>          use a common preset regex with current options being: rfc1918           matches private IPv4 addresses defined in RFC1918 ipv4              matches any IPv4 address

-    filter will find the first search tool available.
+    filter will pick the best search tool for the situation.
 Use the following options to force a specific tool.
     --rg          force use of ripgrep
     --ug          force use of ugrep
     --zgrep       force use of zgrep
+    --cat         force use of cat (useful for testing) --grepcidr    force use of grepcidr

     Any arguments given after -- will be passed to the underlying search command.
 ```